annikasoniya/WeatherReport/README.md

 * set the path variable Path=%CATALINA_HOME%\bin

+* set "JRE_HOME=C:\jre1.8" in setenv.bat under  C:\apache-tomcat-9.0.20\bin folder

-* Go to C:\apache-tomcat-9.0.20\webapps\myapp and then unzip the war .
+* Go to C:\apache-tomcat-9.0.20\webapps\myapp and then unzip the war or use the below commond to unzip the war file.

+  jar -xvf weather.war (Please give the exact path where weather.war is downloaded)

 * Go to \apache-tomcat-9.0.20\bin\startup.bat